jennschiffer/slack-glitch-app-unfurl/README.md

-# Slack Events Bot
+# Glitch's Slack App Unfurling App
-This project demonstrates how to build a Slack bot using Slack's Events API.
+This project demonstrates how to build an app unfurling app using Slack's Events API and new chat unfurl endpoint.

 ## Getting Started